theritwikkundu/Home-Safety-IoT/README.md

 - The prototype is built using `NodeMCU` and `Microwave radar` sensor.
 The sketch has been written using Arduino IDE.

-- The communication has been established using MQTT protocol over `HiveMQTT` MQTT broker.
+- The communication has been established using MQTT protocol over `HiveMQ` MQTT broker.

 ---